Oren-H/GradeRecorder/README.md

 # Grades Betting:
 - students in the same course can create and join a smaller group to bet on grades if they don't want to share their grades with the rest of the class

-- to increase competition, people who win bets can win points
+- to increase competition, people who win bets can win points (that will be displayed next to username?)
 - there can be another point system for students who consistently get the high grades on assignments

 ## Engagement: